Generic Name: epinephrine (EP-i-NEF-rin)

 Epinephrine solution is used for:

 Epinephrine solution is a sympathomimetic.
 It works on blood vessels to improve blood pressure and on the smooth muscle of the lungs to help breathing.
 It also works by decreasing rash, hives, and swelling.
+It works in the eye to widen the pupil during eye surgery.

 Do NOT use epinephrine solution if: